vividblueprint/SE-RideSharingService-architecture/README.md

 These are just a few examples of architecture decisions that might be made for a ride sharing service.
 Other decisions might include the use of specific programming languages or frameworks, the adoption of specific security or monitoring tools, or the integration with other third-party services or APIs.
 Ultimately, the architecture of a ride sharing service should be designed to meet the specific needs and requirements of the business, while also providing a scalable, flexible, and resilient foundation for growth and innovation.

+## Architecture Decision for Microservice Pattern

+These were the main  Challenges faced by the monolithic software framework that Ride Sharing Service worked with.

+- To update even a single feature, every feature had to be built again, deployed and tested many times.
+- To update even a single feature, every feature had to be built again, deployed and tested many times.
+  Fixing bugs became a very difficult job as there was only a single codebase, and developers had to change the code in this repository again and   again.
+- Scaling any feature together with the introduction of new features over many countries is getting to be very tough.

+The introduction of the API gateway connected passengers and drivers.
+Similarly, from the gateway, other internal points, such as passenger/driver/trip management, and other internal points are connected.

+All the units are designed to perform their functions independently.

+Every feature could be scaled independently of the other.
+As an example, the number of people searching for taxis is greater than the number of people that actually book the taxi services and make the payments.
+This also means that the number of processes that handle passenger management is greater than the number that manages the payment processes.

+Ride Sharing Service broke down its monolith into cloud-based microservices for each of the functionalities and connected these via an API gateway.

+### Ride Sharing Service Microservices Architecture – Benefits

+- Individual development teams were assigned ownership of specific services which helped to boost the quality, speed, and manageability of new     module development.
+- Teams were allowed to focus only on the services that needed scaling, and this helped to scale at high speed.
+- Individual services could be updated without disrupting any other services.
+- Fault tolerance has become more reliable.

 # <a id="deployment">[Deployment](#deployment-1)</a>